szepeviktor/debian-server-tools/webserver/PHP-development.md

 > or it SHOULD execute logic with side effects,
 > but SHOULD NOT do both.

+- Execute bit off
 - UTF-8 encoding without BOM
 - LF lineends
-- One kind of indentation
+- Consistent indentation
 - **Strip trailing spaces**

 ### Use others's work